Ecwid/ecwid-api-docs/includes/_categories.md

-originalImageUrl | string  | Link to the original (not resized) category image originalImage | \<*ImageDetails*\> | Details of the category image name | string | Category name nameTranslated | \<*Translations*\> | Available translations for category name url | string |  URL of the category page in the store.
+originalImageUrl | string  | Link to the original (not resized) category image originalImage | \<*ImageDetails*\> | Details of the category image name | string | Category name thumbnail | \<*ImageDetails*\> | Thumbnail image data.
+The thumbnail size is specified in the store settings.
+Resized to fit 400x400px by default nameTranslated | \<*Translations*\> | Available translations for category name url | string |  URL of the category page in the store.
 [Learn more](https://developers.ecwid.com/api-documentation/categories#q-how-to-get-urls-for-categories) productCount | number | Number of products in the category and its subcategories